Applying for a Building Permit

 A state law enacted in 2012 requires registration of commercial and residential building construction and improvement contractors who are not already licensed or bonded through the Minnesota Department of Labor and Industry (DLI).
 For more information call 651-284-5074 or visit their website.

 Building, demolition, fire suppression, fire alarm and swimming pool permits are based on valuation.
 Permit valuation includes the total value of all construction work, including material and labor.
 Also include the value of electrical, gas, mechanical, plumbing equipment and installation and all permanent systems.
 Plumbing and mechanical permit fees are also based on valuation.
-View our fee schedule (PDF) for more information.
+View our fee schedule on the Permits and Licensing Page for more information.